AQT testbed user program

-The Advanced Quantum Testbed announces the fourth annual open call for user proposals.
 Teams from academia, industry, and government laboratories may apply to become AQT users.
 The length of typical research projects is a few weeks to a few months.
 Access to the testbed and staff is provided at no cost to users for non-proprietary work that will be published in the scientific literature.
-For full consideration Letters of Intent LOIs are due October 26, 2023.
+For full consideration in this review cycle, LOIs are due October 17, 2024.

 Funded by the U.S. Department of Energy (DOE) Office of Science Advanced Scientific Computing Research program, the interactive collaborations allow broad exploration of cutting edge science with systems engineering suitable for the applications that rely on gate-based quantum computing.
 AQT enables research to support DOE’s science and energy mission.